Harbin hotel fire

 On 25 August 2018, a fire broke out at the Beilong Hot Spring Hotel (北龙温泉酒店) in Harbin.
 Located in the city's Taiyang Island (太阳岛) resort area, the four-storey brick-and-concrete hotel mostly accommodates domestic tourists and was hosting over 100 people at the time, many of whom were visiting for an annual marathon.
 The fire resulted in 20 deaths and 23 injuries.

 Fire

 At 04:36 on 25 August, a fire broke out in a kitchen of a karaoke bar on the hotel's second floor.
 Many of the guests, mostly Chinese tourists staying for the 2018 Harbin International Marathon, were asleep.
 The fire itself spread over 400 sqm along the second through fourth floors and first floor main hall.
 Smoke from combustibles in the kitchen and karaoke bar spread up the stairways and air systems into the hallways, requiring firefighters to evacuate more than 80 guests with at least 20 needing rescue.
 A survivor of the fire told reporters "I didn't hear any smoke alarm until after the fire was extinguished ...
 There was heavy smoke in the corridor and no indicator lights pointing to the exit."
+Emergency crews including 105 firefighters and 30 engines attended the inferno.